10 Early Signs Of Pregnancy

 According to American Pregnancy, more than 50% of women experience nausea and morning sickness at some point during their pregnancy.

-Right new to the mood swings, the sudden shift in pregnancy hormones can cause your breast to feel swollen and tender.
+Right next to the mood swings, the sudden shift in pregnancy hormones can cause your breast to feel swollen and tender.

 Although they could change in other ways too.
-Some women experience tingly sensastions, while others notice their nipples darken and widen.
+Some women experience tingly sensations, while others notice their nipples darken and widen.

 Usually, most of the discomfort should ease up by the second trimester as your body adjusts to your new hormone levels.